 to get things running on a fresh Ubuntu install both locally and in

-.
+the cloud using conda.
 Lambda cloud GPU helpfully has

 torch installed by default, but apparently not nightly

-and not torch 2.0
+and not torch 2.0 at this time.

 I trained a medium model on my home machine, acheiving a loss of

-.
+about 2.6.
 The results were pretty weird, and not very

 coherent.
 After playing with the learning rate to no avail, I figured